 Denker said the Namibian trophy hunting industry could survive, but only if its members restored the conduct of ethical and morally acceptable hunting.
-Such conduct would include the wider observation and adherence to a strict animal welfare code in order to convince the skeptical public that the only acceptable justification for trophy hunting is that it is an “indispensable” tool for practical nature conservation.
+Such conduct would include the wider observation and adherence to a strict animal welfare code in order to convince the sceptical public that the only acceptable justification for trophy hunting is that it is an “indispensable” tool for practical nature conservation.

 “It is no longer acceptable to try and justify unacceptable hunting practices by claiming that ethics and morals are matters of personal opinion.
 The worldwide community has clearly told us that with this, you have crossed the line.
 It is no longer good enough for a professional hunter to just drive a Landcruiser off the road and shoot a big boar with a rifle,” Denker said.

 The strategy to win back public support for trophy hunting would also involve education and awareness campaigns to teach the hunters about the basics of conservation and sustainable use of wildlife resources.

 The out-going association president called for the introduction of a new professional hunter training curriculum that would prioritise conservation, with emphasis on aspects like functioning ecosystems, habitat aspects and populations dynamics.

 The current Namibian professional hunter training curriculum is an oral and practical course that was tailored-made to suit candidates who cannot read or write.